tejasananthu01-ctrl/resume-analyzer-ml/README.md

 # resume-analyzer-ml
-A machine learning-based Resume Analyzer that uses TF-IDF and cosine similarity to calculate match scores and identify missing skills between a resume and job description.
+'''A machine learning-based Resume Analyzer that uses TF-IDF and cosine similarity to calculate match scores and identify missing skills between a resume and job description.'''